shirisharanganamaina/shiri/README.md

 cv.imwrite("/home/shirisha-ranganamaina/Downloads/scripts/ro.jpg",img)
-assert img is not None, "file could not be read, check with os.path.exists()" color = ('b','g','r') for i,col in enumerate(color):
+assert img is not None, "file could not be read, check with os.path.exists()" color = ('b','g','r')
+Defines a tuple of color channel identifiers: blue, green, and red. for i,col in enumerate(color):
 # Calculate histogram
  histr = cv.calcHist([img],[i],None,[256],[0,256])
  plt.plot(histr,color = col)
  plt.xlim([0,256])
-plt.show()
+Sets the x-axis limits of the plot to plt.show()
+Finally, plt.show() displays the plot containing all three histograms.
 ```